alexyuly/chil/README.md

       action: string
 ```

+The Compost type system is designed to be incrementally adoptable: You can start off using no types at all, and gradually introduce them into your components later on.
 You'll learn more about the Compost type system as you go.

-#### Children
+### Children

-Each component has **children**, which is a dictionary of named components.
+Each component has **children**, which is a dictionary mapping names to component types.

+Our example has just one child, named `echo`, with a type of `common/echo`.
+This makes `echo` a component with one input named `action` which causes a value to be "echoed" to the console.

+A component may have any number of children, so long as those children do not include the component itself, and none of those children have the component as one of their own children.
+Recursive relationships, or cycles, between components are not allowed, since this would cause infinite recursion.
+When an application is built or run, all of its child components are built or run, and so on.
+All of the components for an application are constructed once at start-up, and then they are connected, and data begins to pass through their I/O streams.

+### Connections